Experiencing Snow In Sedona

 If you want to see snow while hiking on one of Sedona’s many great trails your best bet is look for a trail that’s in a canyon where the temps are already generally cooler and the direct sunlight is diminished in the winter months allowing snow to hold much longer.
 I have found Canyon trails like Boynton Canyon to be nearly 10 degrees cooler in the inner canyon section than the trailhead parking lot.
 The West Fork trail in upper Oak creek canyon is another good choice to find snow holding longer after a storm.

 In general, because of its higher elevation and cooler canyon micro climate, Oak Creek canyon is one of the more reliable, scenic, and drivable locations to see snow falling in Sedona during the Winter months.
 There are several pullouts and organized picnic areas where you safely park- if they are not closed.
-However, I would not advise just pulling over as highway 89A is a very narrow 2 lanes and it can be a treacherous driving during a winter storm with snow, ice, snow banks from plowing, and even rockfalls from the canyon wall.
+However, I would not advise just pulling over as highway 89A is a very narrow 2 lanes and it can be a treacherous driving during a winter storm with snow, ice, snow banks from plowing, and even rockfalls from the canyon walls.
 In addition, trailheads like the West Fork in the Call of the canyon recreation area may not even be open with a significant snow storm in the forecast.
-Trying to park along the highway here during a snow storm is not recommend as its very tight and you could also get plowed in and stuck.
+Trying to park along the highway here during a a heavy snow storm is not recommend as its very tight and you could also get plowed in and stuck.

 With just a few hundred feet in elevation gain sometimes being the difference being between snow and rain there are also numerous other trails in the system where with a little effort and caution you can experience falling snow in Sedona.